Veruschka: Early life and ancestry

+Born into an old noble House of Lehndorff, Vera Gottliebe Anna Gräfin von Lehndorff-Steinort was born in Königsberg, East Prussia, as the second of four daughters of Count Henrich von Lehndorff-Steinort and his wife, Countess Gottliebe Marianne Alexandrine Nancy von Kalnein (1913–1993).
+Her father was a German aristocrat and army reserve officer who became a key member of the German Resistance, after witnessing Jewish children being beaten and killed.

-She is one of four sisters: Marie Eleanore "Nona" (b.
+She is one of four sisters: Marie Eleanore Nona (b.
 1937, d.
 2018, married Jan van Haeften and later Wolf-Siegfried Wagner (b.
 1943), son of Wieland Wagner and great-grandson of composer Richard Wagner); Gabriele (b.
 1942, married Armin, Edler Herr und Freiherr von Plotho); and Katharina (b.
 1944, married Henrik Kappelhoff-Wulff).

 She grew up at Steinort, an estate in East Prussia, which had belonged to her family for centuries.
-Her mother was Countess Gottliebe von Kalnein (1913–1993).
-Her father, Count Henrich von Lehndorff-Steinort, was a German aristocrat and army reserve officer who became a key member of the German Resistance, after witnessing Jewish children being beaten and killed.
-When Veruschka was five years old, her father was executed for allegedly being involved in the attempt to assassinate Adolf Hitler in the 20 July Plot.
-After his death, the remaining family members were detained in labour camps until the end of World War II.
+When Veruschka was five years old, her father was executed for being involved in the attempt to assassinate Adolf Hitler in the 20 July Plot.
+After his death, the remaining family members were detained in labor camps until the end of World War II.
 Her family was left homeless by the end of the war and the annexation of East Prussia by the Soviet Union.
 As a young girl, she attended 13 schools.